 The first phase of rehabilitation is to progressively load the damaged (pathological) tissue (e.g. ligament, tendon or muscle) to restore its’ strength (often referred to as tensile strength).

 There is plenty of evidence to support this theory and if the load is too great for the damaged tissue to withstand, it will fail and healing will be back to square 1.
-Loading tissue that is repairing is a delicate process and should be led by pain felt during the exercise or the following day.
-Both of the latter usually indicate that the load during the exercise was too high and needs to be reduced.
+Loading tissue that is repairing is a delicate process and should be led by the pain felt during the exercise or the following day.
+Both of the latter usually indicates that the load during the exercise was too high and needs to be reduced.
 It is strongly advised to listen to your body and its reaction to exercise.

 Restoring muscle endurance and power

-Endurance is the muscles ability to work repeatedly without fatiguing.
-Muscle endurance is especially important in endurance sports such as long distance running or cycling but is also important in sports such as football and rugby which involve repeated bursts of exercise (called interval exercise).
+Endurance is the muscle's ability to work repeatedly without fatiguing.
+Muscle endurance is especially important in endurance sports such as long-distance running or cycling but is also important in sports such as football and rugby which involve repeated bursts of exercise (called interval exercise).

 Muscle endurance is also important for the body’s core muscles which support the pelvis and spine and as their name suggests, they provide core strength whilst performing various exercises.

-Muscle power on the other hand is the ability to produce force quickly.
+Muscle power, on the other hand, is the ability to produce force quickly.
 This is vital in explosive sports such as sprinting and long jumping.
 In order to improve muscle power, it is essential to have a good base of muscle strength.

-Flexibility is the the ability to extend or stretch without breaking.
+Flexibility is the ability to extend or stretch without breaking.
 The term is usually used to describe muscles but can also be used to describe a movement involving a number of muscles (e.g. bending forwards in standing).